MSRudolph/PauliPropagation.jl/README.md

 ```

 ## Important Notes and Caveats
-All of the following points can be addressed by you writing the necessary missing code due to the nice extensibility of Julia.
-- The order of gates and their parameters is aligned with many other packages evolving quantum states in the Schrödinger picture.
-This order is _reversed_ within our `propagate()` function to act in the Heisenberg picture.
-- Consequently, the default is the Heisenberg _backpropagation_ of Pauli strings.
-Schrödinger propagation may soon be natively supported.
-At this moment, there are options to transpose `PauliRotation` gates by multiplying their angles with `-1` and `CliffordGate`s by using `transposecliffordmap()`, in addition to having to reverse the order of the circuit.
+- Circuits are specified in the _Schrodinger_ picture, as if operated upon states.
+Behind the scenes, `propagate()` will (by default; see below) actually effect the _adjoint_ circuit upon the passed PauliSum which is treated as the observable operator.
+- Schrodinger propagation is planned but not yet supported _except_ through manually passing the _adjoint_ of the intended circuit to `propagate()`.
+This is often easy; the circuit is reversed, angles in `PauliRotation` gates are negated, and `CliffordGate` are passed to `transposecliffordmap()`.
 - We currently do not support the strong simulation of quantum states in non-exponential time (even for Stabilizer states).
 Pauli propagation could in principle be used as a backend for extended stabilizer simulation.
 - Sampling quantum states is currently not supported.
 - Many underlying data structures and functions can be used for other purposes involving Pauli operators.

+All of the above can be addressed by writing the additional missing code due to the nice extensibility of Julia.

 ## Upcoming Features
 This package is still work-in-progress.
 You will probably find certain features that you would like to have and that are currently missing.\